 The language in your employee handbook should be structured in such a way that it both makes the specific details of your policies clear to your employees and provides a clear course of action to managers that need to address any particular HR issue as it arises.

 Evidence That You Follow Employment Laws

-Though you are not legally required to have an employee handbook for your business, often times that document can serve as the ONLY piece of evidence that your business is aware of and makes an effort to follow all relevant employment laws (so long as the policies in that handbook are legally compliant and up-to-date).
-And making sure that each employee signs that document will serve as evidence that all of your employees are aware of the policies in place at your business.
+Though you are not legally required to have an employee handbook for your business, oftentimes that document can serve as the ONLY piece of evidence that your business is aware of and makes an effort to follow all relevant employment laws (so long as the policies in that handbook are legally compliant and up-to-date).
+Making sure that each employee signs that document will serve as evidence that all of your employees are aware of the policies in place at your business.